Aglish, County Cork

 Aglish Church and Cemetery from the south.

-Aglish (Irish: An Eaglais, meaning "the church") is a civil parish in the barony of Muskerry East, twelve miles west of the city of Cork, County Cork, Ireland.
+Aglish is a civil parish in the barony of Muskerry East, twelve miles west of the city of Cork, County Cork, Ireland.
 It is situated in an area of high ground sloping down to the southern edge of the River Lee, with views overlooking the Lee Valley and the Boggeragh Mountains to the north.

 Archeologists suggest that it is a pre-christian site, and the original church may have been founded by Saint Finnbarr (or Barra) in about the 6th century, while on his journey from Gougane Barra to Cork City.
 The medieval parish church at Aglish is recorded in taxation records of 1199 as 'Magalaid' and was recorded in 1482 as 'Agalasmaschala'.